On Maximum Differential Coloring of Planar Graphs: Optimal labeling for regular caterpillars and spiders with path lengths all even or all odd

-A $k$-radius star $G$ is a spider where all paths have length exactly $k$.
-As $k$ is either an even or an odd number either all paths of $G$ are of even length or all paths are of odd length.
-Thus the labeling of Theorem \ref{thm:spider} is optimal for $G$.
+Now, recall that a $k$-radius star $G$ is a spider where all paths have length exactly $k$.
+As $k$ is either an even or an odd number, either all paths of $G$ are of even length or all paths are of odd length.
+Thus, our labeling scheme is optimal for $k$-radius star graphs.
+Hence, we can state the following as a corollary of Theorem~\ref{thm:spider}.

+\begin{corollary} There exists a linear-time algorithm that computes an optimal labeling for all radius-$k$ star graphs. \end{corollary}